Looking to quit your full-time day job and become a freelancer?

 6. Commercial Documents

-There are some commercial documents you need to get ready before you start taking in any jobs, such as invoices template, price quotations template, pricing references, tax, and accounting system (or template).
+There are some commercial documents you need to get ready before you start taking on any job, such as invoices template, price quotations template, pricing references, tax, and accounting system (or template).
 You can start with a simple template and improve along the way.
 Just download some sample templates from the web and modify it.

 7. Find Clients

-At this moment, you may still keep your day job while spending your spare time to look for clients and deliver your works.
-It’s a safer way if you have a lot of commitments, as you can start building the initial momentum while getting your paycheck every month.
+At this moment, you may still keep your day job while spending your spare time looking for clients and deliver your works.
+It’s a safer way, if you have a lot of commitments, as you can start building the initial momentum while getting your paycheck every month.
 If you feel like quitting your job right now to dive in full time, make sure you have enough cash in your bank accounts to survive the take-off period.